 In Summer, 2012, the dietetics area was approved by the Accreditation Council for Education in Nutrition and Dietetics of the Academy for Nutrition and Dietetcs to admit their very first students for a graduate Dietetic Internship certificate program.
 Ten students were admitted in Fall, 2012 to complete this program.

-In Summer, 2013, a new certificate program, Kitchen adn Bath, was approved.
+In Summer, 2013, a new certificate program, Kitchen and Bath, was approved.
 This program includes eight courses that will prepare students to meet the demand of commercial and residential customers for interior design professionals with expertise in this area.
 This program is designated a supported program by the National Kitchen and Bath Association.
 In Spring, 2014, a new minor, Family Home Visiting, was added to the department's offerings.